So, you finally found some real estate to buy and you want to know how much cash flow your rental property should produce to be a good deal.

 You can do so by adding more value to the property, increasing your rent, looking for long-term tenants, maintaining the building properly, etc.

-And finally, it would be a shame not to mention that I have a free real estate training where I show you how I turned $3,000 into $4 billion in assets.
-Go check it out here.
+And finally, it would be a shame not to mention that I have a free real estate training where I show you how I turned $3,000 into billions in assets.
+Secure your spot here.